ant4g0nist/chinstrap.io/docs/sandbox.md

                         Number of accounts to bootstrap on Tezos sandbox -m MINIMUM_BALANCE, --minimum-balance MINIMUM_BALANCE
-                        Amount of Tezos to deposit while bootstraping on Tezos local sandbox -p {Hangzhou,Ithaca,Alpha}, --protocol {Hangzhou,Ithaca,Alpha}
+                        Amount of Tezos to deposit while bootstraping on Tezos local sandbox -p {Hangzhou,Jakarta,Alpha}, --protocol {Hangzhou,Jakarta,Alpha}
                         Protocol to start Tezos sandbox with.
   -l, --list-accounts   List local accounts from sandbox
 ```

-To start a local sandbox on port 12345, and generate 5 test accounts and use Ithaca protocol, run the following command:
+To start a local sandbox on port 12345, and generate 5 test accounts and use Jakarta protocol, run the following command:
 ```
-➜ chinstrap sandbox -p Ithaca -o 12345 -c 5
+➜ chinstrap sandbox -p Jakarta -o 12345 -c 5
       _     _           _
   ___| |__ (_)_ __  ___| |_ _ __ __ _ _ __
  / __| '_ \| | '_ \/ __| __| '__/ _` | '_ \